-Further down, the following code test the constraint:
+Further down, the following code tests the constraint:

 The verifyThat(···) call is used to specify a method on the NQueensConstraintProvider class which is under test.
-This method must be visible to the test class, which the Java compiler will enforce.
+This method must be visible to the test class, which the Java compiler enforces.

-The given(···) call is used to enumerate all the facts that the constraint stream will operate on.
-In this case, the given(···) call takes the queen1 and queen2 instances previously created.
-Alternatively, you can use a givenSolution(···) method here and provide a planning solution instead.
+The given(···) call is used to enumerate all the facts that the constraint stream operates on.
+In this case, the given(...) call takes the queen1 and queen2 instances previously created.
+Alternatively, you can use a givenSolution(...) method here and provide a planning solution instead.